fastlmm/FaST-LMM/README.md

 If you have Anaconda installed, installation is as easy as:

-    conda install "mkl==2019.4" "scipy>=1.1.0" "numpy>=1.11.3"
+    conda install "mkl>=2019.4" "scipy" "numpy"
     pip install fastlmm

 (1) Installation of dependent packages
 -------------------------------------------

-You must have the mkl 2019.4 (and related) packages installed.
+You must have the "mkl" (and related) packages installed.
 It is not available via pip, but the conda command above will install it.

 We recommend using a Python distribution such as